giant-consortium/cookbook/phenotyping.md

 #### Allowing for differences in timing when measurements taken
-To account for the nature of EHR-based studies and other longitudinal studies, the pipeline allows for multiple measures of BMI and WHR to be provided.

-Two sets of variables may be provided for BMI if the variables used to derive primary BMI for GWAS and BMI used to adjust for WHR were measured at different times.
+To account for the nature of EHR-based studies and other longitudinal studies, two sets of variables may be provided for BMI and WHR if the variables related to the BMI GWAS and WHR GWAS differ from those related to WHRadjBMI GWAS.
-Similary, two sets of variables may be provided for WHR if the variables used to derive primary WHR for GWAS and WHR adjusted for BMI were measured at different times.
 If the same variable is to be used, then you can specify the same column header for each

 Parameters that enable multiple measures: